Important information for Adult Registration 2023

 Open to "Skippers" with experience; and to "Crew" with Level 1 skills.

 Racing is cordial and exciting.
 You can pick up the rules as you learn by doing.
 It is okay to join in as your schedule permits.
 Teams are made up on the dock depending on who shows up.
 You can give it a try as soon as you've finished Level 1.
-Participate in a four week series, or aim for the whole season.
+Participate for a few days, or aim for the whole season.
+Racing trophy series in September.
 Participation is encouraged.
 More boats on the water keeps it interesting for everyone.
-It is not a requirement that you know how to sail with spinnakers before joining in with the racing, but you may want to plan to take the Spinnakers! class too, to learn how to get better downwind speed from your boat!
+It is not a requirement that you already know how to sail with spinnakers before joining in with the racing; but you may want to plan to take the Level 3 - Intermediate Boat Handling class too, to learn how to use Spinnakers, and to get better downwind speed from your boat!

-Guest R19 boats and crews from outside the Sailing School also participate (registration required).
+Guest R19 boats and crews from outside the Sailing School sometimes also participate (registration required).

 Tuition/fee per day.